ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

   ...
   val from_host : ?rt:(module Minidebug_runtime.Debug_runtime) -> context -> Tnode.t -> unit
   (** If the array is both hosted and in-context, schedules a copy from host to context, otherwise does
       nothing.
-NOTE: when run for a device, the call books the copying and it's the caller's responsibility to synchronize the device before the host's data is overwritten. *)
+NOTE: when run for a device, it's the caller's responsibility to synchronize the device before the host's data is overwritten. *)

   val to_host : ?rt:(module Minidebug_runtime.Debug_runtime) -> context -> Tnode.t -> unit
   (** If the array is both hosted and in-context, schedules a copy from context to host, otherwise does
       nothing.
-NOTE: when run for a device, the call books the copying and it's the caller's responsibility to synchronize the device before the host's data is read. *)
+NOTE: when run for a device, it's the caller's responsibility to synchronize the device before the host's data is read. *)

   val device_to_device :
     ?rt:(module Minidebug_runtime.Debug_runtime) ->